 There’s a reason we Kiwis love to talk about the weather - it affects us all, all the time.
-MetService has the 4th most visited site in Aotearoa, and during a major weather event, over a million of us head there and to the app for vital information!
+MetService has the 4th most visited website in Aotearoa, and during a major weather event, over a million of us head there and to the mobile app for vital information!

 And when there are storms on the way, the hyper-flexible modular design allows MetService to easily surface critical information like Severe Weather Warnings.